Surge protectors are all the same, right? Why do you need a special one for your garage?

 |Weight||3 lbs, 4 oz.|

-For my needs, I can’t justify the extra cost (around $30 on Amazon) because I try to only have a few things plugged in to an outlet at one time.
+I can’t justify the extra cost for my needs because I try to only have a few things plugged into an outlet simultaneously.

-If you have a ton of regular-sized plugs that you need to have all connected at the same time then the CRST LTS-10TS is a great heavy-duty surge protector.
-The moment you need to plug in large AC adapters, it starts to lose some of it’s luster.
+Suppose you have a ton of regular-sized plugs that you need to have all connected simultaneously.
+In that case, the CRST LTS-10TS is a great heavy-duty surge protector.
+However, the moment you need to plug in large AC adapters, it starts to lose its luster.

 Of all the garage surge protectors that I tested, my favorite is the Yellow Jacket 5138, which also happens to be one of the cheapest.